MohamadZeina/blender_instant_denoise/README.md

 ### Requirements

-Built and tested with Blender 2.82, but should work with any new version.
+Built and tested with Blender 2.82, but should work with any newer version too.
 Please report any issues above.

 ### How to install